Jbleezy/BO1-Reimagined/README.md

 * Fix zombies making sounds after death
 * Scoped Kar98k: use original scope overlay?
 * Thompson: add empty sprint and dive anims
-* Add empty sprint, dive, pullout, and putaway anims to PM63 (regular and dual wield), Ballistic Knife, CZ75 Dual Wield, M1911 Dual Wield
+* Add empty sprint, dive, pullout, and putaway anims to Ballistic Knife, PM63 Dual Wield, CZ75 Dual Wield, M1911 Dual Wield
 * Bouncing Betty: add better sprint and dive anims
 * Gersch Device: fix zombies not always switching back to normal run anim when Gersch Device ends
 * Revert how high the teddybear and box move up
+* Maya - to be able to change a number that is red, right click on the number and select 'Break Connection' OR after chaning the number, press Enter then press S

 ### Versus Todo
 * Add new grief damage fx